flipzoom/InputfieldRepeaterMatrixDuplicate/README.md

 [![](http://img.youtube.com/vi/eYX10vmQPhY/0.jpg)](http://www.youtube.com/watch?v=eYX10vmQPhY)

 ## What the module can do
-- Duplicate a repeater item from one page to another
+- Duplicate multible repeater items from one page to another
 - No matter how complex the item is
 - Full support for file and image fields
 - Multilingual support